-To use SCPS discovery or the SCPS transport options, you must install an SCPS license on the SteelHead.
+To use SCPS discovery or the SCPS transport options, you must have an SCPS license on the SteelHead.
 All non-SCPS options described in this chapter are included with the basic RiOS licenses, which include bandwidth estimation transport optimization and error recovery mode.

-In RiOS 7.0 or later, the SCPS discovery advertises support for SCPS negotiation.
+The SCPS discovery advertises support for SCPS negotiation.
 SCPS discovery does not determine the TCP stack used during optimization.
 The transport optimization setting you configure on the SteelHead determines the TCP stack used during optimization.
-This is different from the RiOS 6.5 implementation of SCPS in RSP, which always uses SCPS transport optimization.
-The new approach in RiOS 7.0 provides more flexibility for complex dynamic environments and is also easier to use.